US marks 20 years since 9/11, in shadow of Afghan war's end

 US marks 20 years since 9/11, in shadow of Afghan war’s endNew

-NEW YORK (AP) — The U.S. is commemorating the 20th anniversary of the Sept.
-11 attacks, the deadliest terror strike ever on U.S. soil.
+NEW YORK (AP) — The 9/11 anniversary commemoration at ground zero has begun with a tolling bell and a moment of silence, exactly 20 years after the start of the deadliest terror attack on U.S. soil.
 The milestone anniversary arrived Saturday under the pall of a pandemic and in the shadow of a frantic withdrawal from Afghanistan.
 President Joe Biden is scheduled to travel to all three sites of the 2001 attacks: New York’s World Trade Center, the Pentagon and a field near Shanksville, Pennsylvania.
 Former President George W. Bush is due at the Pennsylvania memorial and successor Barack Obama at ground zero.
 Other observances are planned around the country.